-Building environment has great impact on people's health, comfort and productivity [1-3].
-Thermal comfort studies are helpful to create favorable indoor climate, maintain productive thermal environment and keep reasonable energy consumption [4-6].
-Most thermal comfort study are focused on office building, classrooms or homes in which people usually sit or take low level activities.
-Actually, people may undertake various activities indoors such as those who work on assemble lines or those who exercise inside building.
+Building environment has a great impact on people's health, comfort and productivity [1-3].
+Thermal comfort studies are helpful to create a favorable indoor climate, maintain a productive thermal environment and keep reasonable energy consumption [4-6].
+Most thermal comfort studies have focused on office building, classrooms or homes in which people usually sit or take low level activities.
+Actually, people may undertake various activities indoors such as those who work on assembling lines or those who exercise in building.
 With the increase of activity, the body heat production and thermal regulation process involved would be different from low activities [7].
 Also, the thermal environment that makes people feel satisfied could not be similar.

 Malaysia is a hot and humid tropical country that lies between 1° and 7° north and 100° and 120° east.
 Most locations have a relative humidity of 80-88% rising to nearly 90% in the highland areas and never fall below 60%.
-The mean maximum daytime temperature recorded is 29-32 °C while the minimum temperature is 22-24 °C with a rainfall of 1000 mm per year [8,9].
+The mean maximum daytime temperature